Pore-like proteins designed from scratch

-Category: Environment Hits: 0Scientists have created new proteins that adopt one of the most complex folds known to molecular biology.
+Category: Environment Hits: 2Scientists have created new proteins that adopt one of the most complex folds known to molecular biology.
 These pore-like barrel-shaped proteins spontaneously fold into their intended structures and embed into lipid membranes.
 Although the scientists drew inspiration from proteins found throughout the living world, they arrived at sequences that differ from any known before.
 The resulting compact structures hold promise for future construction of custom nanoscale tools for advanced filtration and DNA sequencing.

 Read more https://www.sciencedaily.com/releases/2021/02/210218142806.htm